Master Compliance and Integrity in International Military Trade

 It is possible to register from 1 February to 1 May.
 Before that period, you can make your interest known by e-mail to firstname.lastname@example.org.
 You will then receive the application form after 1 February.

 Thel information meetings about the master’s degree programme are scheduled for:

 - 25 March 18.00-19.00 hrs (Kromhoutbarracks, Utrecht.
 If a physical meeting is not possible due to the Covid-19 restrictions, the meeting will be online);

 - 8 April 18.00-19.00 hrs (Trip van Zoudlandt Barracks, Breda).

 You can register by e-mail to email@example.com.
 For the online meeting, you will receive a link following registration.
 If you are not an employee of the Netherlands Ministry of Defence and wish to attend, you must report the following details for the meeting on 25 March or 8 April: your name, date and place of birth, and the ID- and document number that you will be using to identify yourself at the guard.

 - Teaching and Examination Regulations;

-If you have any questions or remarks about the CIIMT programme, please contact the coordinator at email@example.com.
+If you have any questions or comments about the CIIMT programme, please send an e-mail to email@example.com.